KI-FPV-UMB/wete3/README.md

       parameters:
         - name: name
           in: query
-          description: First name to filter with
+          description: Name of category to filter with
           required: false
           schema:
             type: string